 Since I started powerlifting, mobility training has become an essential part of my workout sessions.
-As I’ve been more sedentary in the last year, I have noticed that my hips are a lot tighter, my back and shoulders have become more used to that crouch-like position in front of the desk (I miss my standing up desk a lot) and overall, my body is just not as mobile as it used to be.
-I know for a fact that a lot of us are feeling this way with the lack of movement during this pakuromo (pandemic is officially banned from my vocabulary).
-You are probably wondering what can you do at home or outside to increase and improve your mobility, loosen up your mobility and set yourself up better for life.
-Here I am sharing four tips and drills that you can anywhere to improve your mobility in 2021.
-It’s never too late to start something new!
+As I was more sedentary in 2020, I have noticed that my hips are a lot tighter.
+My back and shoulders have become more used to that crouch-like position in front of the desk.
+I miss my standing up desk a lot.
+Overall, my body is just not as mobile as it used to be.
+I know for a fact that a lot of us are this way with the lack of movement during this panasonic (the word pandemic is officially banned).

 Mobility vs. Flexibility